Finiteness results for Abelian tree models: Tensor formulation of the main results

 Let $\tre$ be a $G$-spaced tree.
 A \emph{$G$-representation} of $\tre$ is a collection $(A_{\vet\ve})_{\vet \sim \ve}$ of $G$-invariant elements of $V_\vet \otimes V_\ve$ such that for any $\vet \sim \ve$, the tensor $A_{\vet\ve}$ maps to $A_{\ve\vet}$ via the natural isomorphism $V_\vet \otimes V_\ve \to V_\ve \otimes V_\vet$.
 The set of $G$-representations of $\tre$ is denoted $\rep(\tre)$. \end{de}

 Note that in the set-up of the introduction, each vertex of the tree has the same space attached; in other words, there is some $G$-representation $V$ with some fixed basis $B$, some fixed symmetric bilinear form $(. | . )$ (and some fixed action of $G$) such that $V_\ve = V$, $B_\ve = B$ and $(. | . )_\ve = (. | .)$ for any vertex $\ve$ of the tree.
-While the field $\RR$ may not satisfy the conditions on our field $K$, the field $\CC$ does.
-In this setting, we can view a probability distribution $P \in \CC^{B^{\lea(\tre)}}$ as an element of $L(\tre)$; namely, we can identify $P$ with $\sum_{\bb = (b_\ve)_{\ve \in \lea(\tre)} \in B^{\lea(\tre)}}P(\bb)\cdot \bigotimes_{\ve \in \lea(\tre)}b_\ve$.
-This is the tensorification of the set-up of the introduction.
+In this setting, we can view a probability distribution $P \in \CC^{B^{\lea(\tre)}}$ as an element of $L(\tre)$; namely, we can identify $P$ with This is the tensorification of the set-up of the introduction.
 For our purposes, we will need to use the more flexible setting of Definition~\ref{def:Gspaced}, as we will want to apply theorems proved in \cite{Draisma07b}.
 Usually however, it will suffice to consider trees for which each vertex has the same space attached; see for example Lemma~\ref{lm:LeafSame}.

 There is a canonical isomorphism $\rep(\tre) \to R(\tre)$, defined by the embedding of elements in the tensor product of the $V_\vet \otimes V_\ve$ ranging over the unordened pairs of edges $\{\vet \sim \ve, \ve \sim \vet\}$ into $R(\tre)$.
-We denote by $\Psi$ (or sometimes $\Psi_{\tre}$ to indicate which tree we are talking about) the composition of this map with the contraction $R(\tre) \to L(\tre)$ along the ($G$-invariant) tensor $\otimes_{\vet \in \Int(\tre)}\sum_{b \in B_\vet}(b\mid . )^{\otimes \{\ve \sim \vet\}}$.
+We denote by $\Psi$ (or sometimes $\Psi_{\tre}$ to indicate which tree we are talking about) the composition of this map with the contraction $R(\tre) \to L(\tre)$ along the ($G$-invariant) tensor $\bigotimes_{\vet \in \Int(\tre)}\sum_{b \in B_\vet}(b\mid . )^{\otimes \{\ve \sim \vet\}}$.

 \begin{de} The \emph{equivarant model} $\eqm(\tre)$ associated to a tree $\tre$ is the Zariski closure $\overline{\Psi(\rep(\tre))}$ of the image of $\Psi$. \end{de}

 Note the slight discrepancy with the introduction, where the term equivariant model was used for the image of $\Psi$ on stochastically meaningful parameters.
 But the present definition is the one used in \cite{Draisma07b}, from which we will use some results.
 While there the group $G$ was allowed to be arbitrary, we stress once again that in the present paper we only consider {\em Abelian} $G$.
 We can now state our fourth main theorem.